socrata/soda-java/README.md

 1. Before starting, you'll need a Socrata account that has the ability to create datasets on a sandbox domain.
 If you don't have one, [file a ticket](./issues) and the Socrata team will set you up.
 2. Copy `src/test/resources/TestConfig.properties.example` to `src/test/resources/TestConfig.properties` and update it with your own application token, email address, and password
 3. Run `sbt test` to run the test suite

+Tests are also run for all branches and PRs via [Travis-CI](https://travis-ci.org/socrata/soda-java).

 ### Precompiled JARs